Remove it fast & Get Paid Well, in your local area.

 If you’re looking to get the strongest possible valuation, a few simple steps can make a difference:

-Keep the vehicle complete– Missing components can reduce parts demand and the overall valuation.
+Keep the vehicle complete – Missing components can reduce the value of reusable parts.

 Junking vs. Salvaging: What’s the Difference in Value?